paven/BitcoinHorizon/steps.md

   - [x] Add "up" and "down" buttons
   - [x] Write test for component rendering
   - [>] Implement guess submission logic
+    - [>] Define the state structure for the user's guess (e.g., "up" or "down", and whether a guess is currently active)
   - [ ] Add visual feedback for selected guess

 ---